rstudio-education/glossRy/glossary.md

     content of each [table](#table).

 Scope:
 :   The portion of a program within which a definition can be seen and used.
-See
+Cf.
     [closure](#closure), [global variable](#global-variable), and [local variable](#local-variable).

 Script: